svapnil/iso20022.js/README.md

 The mission of this NPM package is to connect the most widely used programming language to the most widely used payment standard.

-If you're interested in using iso20022.js and would like to use different payment types or ingest files using CAMT, please email [svapnil@woodside.sh](mailto:svapnil@woodside.sh).
+If you're interested in using iso20022.js and would like to use different payment types or ingest files using CAMT, please email [iso20022js@woodside.sh](mailto:iso20022js@woodside.sh).

 [![Book with Cal](https://cal.com/book-with-cal-dark.svg)](https://cal.com/woodside/iso20022js?utm_source=banner&utm_campaign=oss)